Discover your musical future with our music programmes

 The organ can be played from anywhere in the world via the internet and reaches a global audience in cinemas, concert halls or people's homes, both nationally and internationally.

-Benny Andersson, from the world famous band ABBA, performed for the first time his work En skrift i snön with text by Kristina Lugn.
-The work is specially composed for the new giant organ at Luleå University of Technology.
+Benny Andersson, from the world-famous band ABBA, performed En skrift i snön for the first time, a piece composed for the new grand organ at Luleå University of Technology, with lyrics by Kristina Lugn.

 Learn more about our programmes and becoming a student